danielrsmith/reviews/_posts/2018-07-08-soundcore-flare.md

 Anker is also touting a mobile app for tuning this speaker.
 I haven't put too much time in to playing with the app - but it seemed pretty basic.
 You can control the LED light and also set different playback EQ modes.

-All in all - this a fine speaker for it's price point.
+All in all - this a fine speaker for its price point.